-Department Names of Major Departments: Responsibilities Department Names ■ Implement important resolutions of the Board of Directors and lead managers to Chairman's Office make important decisions of the Company. ■Develop various business plans and development strategies based on market and competition conditions.
+of Major Departments: Department Names Responsibilities 11 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Chairman's Office ■Implement important resolutions of the Board of Directors and lead managers to - make important decisions of the Company.
+Develop various business plans and development strategies based on market and competition conditions.
 Plan and promote the group's short-, medium-, and long-term goals/plans.
 Supervise and coordinate the achievement and tracking of the annual goals and General Manager's work plans of each business group (division) of the group.
-Office ■Responsible for the Company's cost management. ■Implement social responsibility business. ■Cultivate, develop, and manage the group's human resources. ■Integrate the group's information operations and various computers to improve work efficiency.
-Audit Office Audit the implementation of the Company's various rules and regulations.
-Audit Office ■ Provide management and implementation units with improvement opinions and relevant matters. ■Test and conduct assurance of new products ■Establish reliability testing and verification standards.
+Office Responsible for the Company's cost management. ■Implement social responsibility business. ■Cultivate, develop, and manage the group's human resources. ■Integrate the group's information operations and various computers to improve work efficiency.
+Andit Office Audit the implementation of the Company's various rules and regulations.
+Audit Office ■ Provide management and implementation units with improvement opinions and relevant matters. ■Test and conduct assurance of new products ■ Establish reliability testing and verification standards.
 Promote, maintain, supervise, and implement the ISO9001, ISO13485, and IATF16949 quality management systems.
-Central Quality ■Manage hazardous substance free- (HSF-)related substances and analyze and Assurance Div. handle relevant anomalies. ■Assist with the establishment (revision) and integration of the quality/ environmental management systems of the various departments of the group. ■Prevent, guarantee, and execute the quality of the products produced by the Company. ■Manage suppliers. ■Divides a materials and components that most quality regulations ■Purchase materials and components that meet quality regulations. ■Manage shipment and storage of materials and finished goods.
-Global Procurement Formulate and implement annual material price reduction strategies.
-Div.
-Conduct comparative analyses of market prices. ■Participate in new product development and provide resources and negotiate prices.
-Finance and ■Supervise the implementation effectiveness of each functional organization of Accounting the group and evaluate business performance.
-Administration Obtain, use, and allocate short-, medium-, and long-term funds of the group.
-Center ■Manage and control accounting matters and funds. ■Design and develop various power products.
-Mobile Technology ■ Introduce technologies for power products and support.
+Central Quality ■Manage hazardous substance free- (HSF-)related substances and analyze and Assurance Div. handle relevant anomalies. ■Assist with the establishment (revision) and integration of the quality/ environmental management systems of the various departments of the group. ■Prevent, guarantee, and execute the quality of the products produced by the Company. ■Manage suppliers.
+Purchase materials and components that meet quality regulations.
+C1-1-1 D ■Manage shipment and storage of materials and finished goods.
+Global Procurement Div. ■Formulate and implement annual material price reduction strategies.
+DIV. ■Conduct comparative analyses of market prices. ■Participate in new product development and provide resources and negotiate Einanaa an 4 prices.
+Finance and Accounting Supervise the implementation effectiveness of each functional organization of the group and evaluate business performance.
+Administration ■Obtain, use, and allocate short-, medium-, and long-term funds of the group.
+Center ■Manage and control accounting matters and funds.
+Design and develop various power products.
+Mobile Technology ■Introduce technologies for power products and support.
+BU. ■Develop and improve existing products.
+Enterprise Solution ■Plan and design new technology products.
 BU.
-Develop and improve existing products.
-Enterprise Solution Plan and design new technology products.
-BU. ■Assist in solving engineering technical problems in the mass production stage.
-Intelligent Power ■Collect and analyze product and market information.
-Solution BU.
-Develop new markets, new products, and new customers.
-Electric Vehicles ■Calculate, control, and assist with costs related to design/sample/mold/safety BU. certificate/manpower/equipment/materials/transportation/business travel/environmental protection/testing Responsible for the mechanical design, layout design, and other relevant needs of each business group.
-Plan for mechanical design and plan for layout design and introduction.
-Solve manufacturing and engineering technological and safety certification- Core Competence related problems for mass production of products.
-Unit ■Responsible for software analyses, design, and programming. ■Responsible for mold design, mold opening, mold trial, review and modification of molds, and solve issues related to mold heat transfer analyses/temperature measurement/heat dissipation, while familiarized with the application of various heat sinks.
+Assist in solving engineering technical problems in the mass production stage.
+Intelligent Power Solution BU. ■Collect and analyze product and market information. ■Develop new markets, new products, and new customers.
+Electric Vehicles ■Calculate, control, and assist with costs related to design/sample/mold/safety BU. certificate/manpower/equipment/materials/transportation/business travel/environmental protection/testing ■Responsible for the mechanical design, layout design, and other relevant needs of each business group. ■Plan for mechanical design and plan for layout design and introduction.
+Core Commeters Solve manufacturing and engineering technological and safety certification- Core Competence Unit related problems for mass production of products.
+Responsible for software analyses, design, and programming.
+Unit Responsible for mold design, mold opening, mold trial, review and modification of molds, and solve issues related to mold heat transfer analyses/temperature measurement/heat dissipation, while familiarized with the application of various heat sinks.